juddormsby/png-job-scrape/README.md

 ## Incremental Updates

-The scraper supports incremental updates by default:
+The scraper supports intelligent incremental updates by default:
 - On first run: Creates new `all_jobs.json` and `all_jobs.csv`
 - On subsequent runs:
-  - Loads existing `all_jobs.json`
+  - **Skips already-scraped jobs**: If HTML and JSON files exist and are valid, skips scraping
-  - Only scrapes new jobs (not in existing database)
+  - **Only scrapes new jobs**: Only downloads detail pages for jobs not yet scraped
+  - **Re-attempts failed jobs**: Automatically retries previously failed jobs
-  - Updates existing jobs if they're found again
+  - **Updates existing jobs**: If a job is found again but data changed, updates it
-  - Merges everything into updated consolidated files
+  - **Merges everything**: Combines all jobs into updated consolidated files

+**Performance Benefits:**
-  - Tracks failed jobs separately
+- Day 1: Scrapes 150 jobs (5 minutes)

-This means you can run the scraper daily/weekly and it will maintain a growing database without re-scraping everything.
+- Day 2: Scrapes only 20 new jobs (45 seconds)
+- Day 3: Scrapes only 15 new jobs (35 seconds)
+- ...and so on

+This makes it **perfect for daily automated runs** (e.g., GitHub Actions) - only processes what's new!

-## Failed Jobs
+## Failed Jobs & Retries

-Failed jobs (typically 404 errors for expired/removed listings) are tracked in:
+Failed jobs (typically 404 errors for expired/removed listings) are:
-- `all_jobs.json` → `failed_jobs` array
+- **Tracked separately** in `all_jobs.json` → `failed_jobs` array
-- `scrape_summary.json` → `failed_jobs` array (first 10)
+- **Automatically re-attempted** on each run (maybe the page came back)
+- **Removed from failed list** if they succeed on retry

 Each failed job entry includes:
 - `url`: The job URL that failed